 DJJ Chaplaincy Services

-The Office of Chaplaincy Services supports the Department of Juvenile Justice mission by ensuring First Amendment Rights to religious freedom, expression and resources which includes Pastoral Care to youth and staff through spiritual guidance, support, crisis intervention and religious education.
+The Office of Chaplaincy Services supports the Department of Juvenile Justice's mission by ensuring First Amendment Rights to religious freedom, expression, and resources, including Pastoral Care to youth and staff through spiritual guidance, support, crisis intervention, and religious education.

 "A form of religious ministry to persons whether their situation is critical or not - it is a relationship as pastor (shepherd) "to feed" or "to nourish" and to be a teacher to people in their search for the meaning of their past histories, the nature of their calling, life, and the quality of hope that endows their ultimate concerns."

 -- Wayne E. Oates, The Christian Pastor

 The Candler School of Theology